Welcome to PayPal!

 PayPal is only a payment service provider

-PayPal is not a bank or an insurance company, we act as a payment institution issuer of e-money subject to supervision and regulation by the Central Bank of Brazil, under Law No. 12,865, of October 9, 2013.
+PayPal is not a bank or an insurance company, it acts as a payment institution issuer of e-money subject to supervision and regulation by the Central Bank of Brazil, under Law No. 12,865, of October 9, 2013.
 We do not:

 - Act as your agent;